influxdata/docs-v2/content/influxdb/cloud-dedicated/primers/api/v2/_index.md

    const influxDB = new InfluxDB({'https://cluster-id.influxdb.io', DATABASE_TOKEN})
    ```

-   The client (`influxDB`) provides the `getWriteAPI(org, bucket, precision, writeOptions)` method that returns a client for writing data to the `/api/v2/write` endpoint.
+2. Call the client's [`getWriteApi(org, bucket, precision, writeOptions)` method](https://influxdata.github.io/influxdb-client-js/influxdb-client.influxdb.getwriteapi.html) to instantiate a **write client** for writing data to the `/api/v2/write` endpoint.

-2. Call the [`InfluxDB.getWriteApi(org, bucket, precision, writeOptions)` method](https://influxdata.github.io/influxdb-client-js/influxdb-client.influxdb.getwriteapi.html) to instantiate a **write client**.

    Provide the following parameter values:

-   - `org`: a non-zero-length string.
-InfluxDB ignores the value, but it can't be empty.
+   - `org`: an arbitrary string (the parameter is ignored by InfluxDB Cloud Dedicated, but required by the client)
    - `bucket`: InfluxDB Cloud Dedicated database
    - `precision`: a [timestamp precision](#timestamp-precision) (`ns`, `u`, `ms`, `s`, `m`, `h`)